JacelE/CS250-Sp23-Group12/Mountain Lion Detection System Software Specification.md

 Park Database in order to creating a report detailing the sound type detected, location of the noise, and the date when it was detected.
 Afterwards the report will be stored in the database for future reference.
-When a park ranger logs on in order to disable the alarm and check the report, the system will match their credentials against the park ranger database before allowing them in to acces a map api showing the report and the location of the detection.</sub>
+When a park ranger logs on in order to disable the alarm and check the report, the system will match their credentials against the park ranger database before allowing them to access a map api showing the report and the location of the detection.</sub>

 ### UML Diagram
 <img src="UMLDiagram.jpg" width="60%" height="60%">